Sandun441/Sandun441/README.md

 # Hi there 👋, I'm Sandun Liyanage

-I'm a passionate Software Engineering undergraduate at the Open University of Sri Lanka, constantly exploring and building in the world of technology.
-I love working with code, creating impactful projects, and expanding my knowledge in software engineering.
+I'm an undergraduate Software Engineer from the Open University of Sri Lanka, constantly exploring and innovating in the world of technology.

 ---

 ### 👨‍💻 About Me

 - 🧑‍🎓 Undergraduate Software Engineer at **Open University of Sri Lanka**
-- 🔭 Currently working on:
+- 🔭 Working on:
-  - A **Travel Agency website** with CodeIgniter
+  - **Travel Agency Website** with CodeIgniter
-  - An **online gift box store** with customizable features
+  - **Online Gift Box Store** with customizable features
-  - My own **social media platform**
+  - My own **Social Media Platform**
-- 🌱 Learning and improving my skills in **Backend Development** and **Full-Stack Development**
+- 🌱 Improving skills in **Backend** and **Full-Stack Development**

 ---